chicken biryani – indian restaurant style

 • Add the garlic ginger paste.
 Stir it into the oil and cook until it stops sputtering.
 Watch it.
 Don't let it burn.

 • Turn the heat to medium low.
-Add the spice mix.
+Add the spice mix and the 1/2 tsp salt.
 Stir to thoroughly combine the oil in the pan with the spices.
 Cook for about 30 seconds.
 Really watch it.
 There should be enough oil in the pan.
 If the spices start to stick turn down the heat and add a bit more oil.

 • Add the diluted tomato paste, stir and turn the heat up to medium.
 Cook about a minute.